 Difference in demand

-Consumer needs and wants vary between countries.
-Some Southeast Asian countries, for example, consume more rice than Americans or Europeans.
+Consumer needs and wants vary greatly between countries.
+Some Southeast Asian countries, for example, consume far more rice than Americans or Europeans.
 In contrast, Europeans consume more wheat than Asians.
+This difference in consumption patterns is a fundamental reason why international trade exists.

-For example, some Asians may also like wheat.
-So, they have to buy it from farmers in America and Europe.
+For example, some Asians may also like wheat, so they have to buy it from farmers in America and Europe.
 But, on the other hand, some Europeans may also like rice.
-So, because they are not producing enough from the domestic market, they must buy it abroad.
+So, because they are not producing enough for the domestic market, they must buy it abroad.

 In other cases, some products may be similar but differ in quality and other attributes.
 And some people may prefer certain goods imported from abroad over similar goods produced domestically.
 For example, Japan imports Mercedes-Benz even though the country is known as a car manufacturer with various leading brands such as Toyota, Honda, Isuzu, and Mazda.